 Molly arrived at Port Jackson for the second time on 24 June 1804 on the “Experiment“.
 It is unknown if she tried to find her husband William who was living in Parramatta with new wife Ellen Redchester and their children.

-Molly, opened a wine shanty in Maitland, which became increasingly profitable as the settlement grew and river navigation extended.
-On 5 March 1822 at Christchurch in Hoxham, Newcastle, she married Thomas Hunt, a young soldier stationed at the garrison at Wallis Plains.
+Stories are then that Molly opened a wine shanty in Maitland, which became increasingly profitable as the settlement grew and river navigation extended.
+On 5 March 1822 at Christchurch in Hoxham, Newcastle, she married Thomas Hunt, a young convict assigned to her, and over 30 years younger than herself.

-In November 1823 granted her a lease of 159 acres (64 ha).
+In November 1823 Mary was granted a lease of 159 acres (64 ha).
 She bought 203 acres (82 ha) at Anvil Creek and built the Angel Inn in the centre of her lease, in Maitland.
 The inn was constructed of ironbark slabs and bark roof for the accommodation of the more respectable settlers.

 The Australian, 23 January 1828, named her as one of the largest landholders on the Hunter River.
 Her land grants comprised 150 acres.

 Her last years were spent in retirement at Anvil Creek where she died on 27 June 1835 at the age of 73 as Molly Hunt.
 She was buried on her property.

 You can read an article about Molly in the Maitland Mercury, New South Wales by clicking on the image below.
 She is buried in the Maitland Cemetery.